sporestudio/ftp-server/docs/DOCS.md

      ```

 3. User charles is chrooted, laura is not.

-    - We created this users with asnible too.
+    - We created this users with ansible too.

       ```yaml
           - name: Create local user charles